 Backing up a course or a single activity such as an SBA or Assignment have the exact same processes.
 When backing up an SBA, you still have to go through the course backup process and select that single activity from the list of activities in the course.
 Below is an example of backing up a single SBA activity.

-- Click the Backup link either in the gear menu or in the Course quick menu.
+- Click the Backup link either in the gear menu or in the "Course" dropdown menu.

-- Initial settings - Select what you want to include in this backup file such as activities, blocks, filters and other items as you wish. required then click the Next button.
+- Initial settings - Select what you want to include in this backup file such as activities, blocks, filters, and other items as you wish then click the Next button.
 In this example, we are backing up an SBA.
 To do that, you should only select "Include Activities" and "Include question bank".
-There is no need to include any other things since we are only interested in backing up an activity or more.
+There is no need to include any other things since we are only interested in backing up one or more activities such as SBA or Assignment.
 When ready, click next.

-- Schema settings - Select/deselect specific items to include in backup, then click the Next button.
-If you have too many items in your course but you only want to backup a few, it would be easier to unselect all and select the ones you want.
-To do that, click "none" on top of the page.
+- Schema settings - Select/deselect specific items to include in the backup, then click the Next button.
+If you have too many items in your course but you only want to back up a few, it would be easier to unselect all and select the ones you want.
+To do that, click "none" on top of the page and select the week titles your activities reside, and select the activity you want to include in this backup.

-- If desired, select specific types of activity to be backed up by clicking the link 'Show type options'
+- If desired, select specific types of activity to be backed up by clicking the link 'Show type options'.
+If you select a specific type of activity, such as SBA, make sure to select the week it belongs to.

 - Confirmation and review - Check that everything is as required, using the Previous button if necessary, otherwise click the 'Perform backup' button